mmastrapasqua7/university/Sistemi operativi/5_Locks_Condition_Variables_and_Semaphores.md

 - CORRECT

-- NOT FAIR: can starve
+- NOT FAIR: can starve, lot of context switch

 - NOT PERFORMANT: context switch costs a lot